Religion 200-Approaches to the Study of Religion-Fall 2011

 1) Class participation: Each class some students may be asked to initiate discussion on the reading, or provide background information on a particular book or author.
 All students will be expected to have done the reading and to be ready to discuss the material in a thoughtful fashion.
 To facilitate matters, for each class session EVERY STUDENT will type up the following and print it out to bring to class: any questions you have on that day's reading, a brief list of things you found useful or problematic in the reading, and one or two important quotations from the reading you think are worthy of in-depth discussion.
 You will turn in an extra copy of this sheet of questions and notes at the end of each class session.

-3) Your 2nd paper is due Wednesday November 2nd (but extensions are possible if needed).
-You will write a short paper, approximately 4-5 pages double-spaced (1100-1300 words) in which you compare and contrast 2 of the 4 following thinkers' approaches to one aspect of the study of religion: Freud's Geertz's, Berger's, Doniger's.
-Here you will need to hone in on a specific aspect of each thinker's approach that makes for useful and productive contrast and comparison.
+3) Your 2nd paper is due via email on Friday November 2nd by 3PM.
+You will write a short paper, approximately 4-5 pages double-spaced (1100-1300 words) in which you compare and contrast 2 of the 4 following thinkers’ approaches to one aspect of the study of religion: Freud’s Geertz’s, Berger’s, Griffith’s.
+Here you will need to hone in on a specific aspect of each thinker’s approach that makes for useful and productive contrast and comparison.

 4) Your final paper due is three parts.
 Take a religious text, ritual, visual image, or historical event that was not discussed by the books we read this semester and utilize two of the theorists discussed in this class to analyze this material.
 The material you choose can come from another class you may have taken in Religion or an allied area like Anthropology or History, or it may even be drawn from your own encounters with a living religion.
 All topics must be cleared with the Professor in advance.

-Part 1) By Wednesday November 9th, after having consulted with Professor Kaminsky, you will e-mail both Professor Kaminsky and librarian Bruce Sajdak a brief description of your final paper topic.
+Part 1) By Wednesday October 26th at noon, after having consulted with Professor Kaminsky, you will e-mail both Professor Kaminsky and librarian Bruce Sajdak a brief description of your final paper topic.
 You do NOT need to know exactly which 2 theorists you will use at this early date.
 The point here is to leave adequate time to research the topic so as to produce a thoughtful draft over the coming weeks.

-Part 2) By Friday December 2nd you will e-mail everyone in class a rough draft consisting of at least 5 pages double-spaced plus your annotated bibliography explaining what primary and secondary sources you are using and why they are relevant to your project.
+Part 2) By Friday November 30th at 3PM you will e-mail everyone in class a rough draft consisting of at least 4-5 pages double-spaced plus your annotated bibliography explaining what primary and secondary sources you are using and why they are relevant to your project.
 These will be discussed and critiqued in class the week of December 5th and 7th.

 Required books available at Grecourt Bookstore: